Internet Information Services (IIS, formerly Internet Information Server) is a Microsoft web server created for use with the Windows NT family.

 In the context of an organization, configuring URL rules is useful as an administrator can configure a rule.
 URLs can be created that are easy for users to remember and simple to index for search engines.

 Having URLs that are easy to index on search engines is a valuable step towards making your site or application available to clients.
 URLs that are search engine-friendly increase the visibility of your site.
-You don’t have to write your own rules for this either, There are a number of rule templates included out-of-the-box to help you get started.
+You don’t have to write your own rules for this either.
+There are many rule templates included out-of-the-box to help you get started.

-URL Rewrite is also a good tool because it updates the user interface in IIS Manager.
+URL Rewrite is also an excellent tool because it updates the user interface in IIS Server Manager.
 Having an integrated tool that allows you to create new rules helps to manage URLs much more effectively.
 As an extension for IIS, URL Rewrite 2.1 is available for free.
 You can download this tool here.

 3. IIS Manager for Remote Administration 1.2